GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 has the latest implementation status for the Privacy Sandbox on the web.
 Each API has an implementation status in their documentation.

-We'll make regular announcements on the [Chrome Developers blog](/tags/privacy/) as APIs move from proposal to experiment to scaled availability.
+We publish regular announcements on the [Chrome Developers blog](/tags/privacy/) as APIs move from proposal to experiment to scaled availability.

 ## Engage and share feedback